Ramlov/P4-Project/README.md

 ## Useful Cargo commands:
+Make sure to call these with the working directory being /iot-device/ in order for cargo to be able to find the 'Cargo.toml' file.

 When uploading the main code to the wio E5 mini:

 > cargo run -r --bin main